CRL-Technion/path-pair-graph-search/README.md

 	* Run "run_all_queries" function as described in run examples.
 	* Run ./test/test.py "root directory of generated logs from the previous step" "filename for the test results"
 	* The tests compare the results against precalculated bench marks, to ensure that every solution in the full pareto set is eps dominated by a solution in the apporximated pareto set.
-* To run log analization:
+* To run log analysis:
 	* Run ./src/Utils/log_analyser.py "path to log file" "output format"
 	* Output format can be "csv" or "json"